migueldvb/cine/paper/paper.md

 These coefficients are useful for modeling rotational emission lines observed in cometary spectra at sub-millimeter wavelengths.
-Combined with computational methods to solve the radiative transfer equations, based e.g. on the Monte Carlo algorithm [@lime], this model can retrieve production rates and rotational temperatures from the observed emission spectrum.
+Combined with computational methods to solve the radiative transfer equations based, e.g., on the Monte Carlo algorithm [@lime], this model can retrieve production rates and rotational temperatures from the observed emission spectrum.

-The code and issue tracker of *CINE* are available on GitHub [@cine_github] and any issues can be raised there.
+The code and issue tracker of *CINE* are available on GitHub [@cine_github] and any questions or bug reports can be raised there.
 The source code for *CINE* is also available from the Python Package Index (PyPI).

 # References